 Get the file name from a full file path

-In this section, we look at how to calculate the file name from the full file path.
+In this section, we look at the formula to calculate the file name from the full file path.

 Let’s assume cell H11 contains the following value: